ChiranjeeviDudi/IPL_Data_Analysis-using-SQL-and-PowerBI/README.md

-# IPL_Data_Analysis using PostgreSQL and PowerBI
+# IPL_Data_Analysis_Project using PostgreSQL and PowerBI
-In this project
+This project is developed for analyzing Indian Premier League (IPL) dataset for finding the key values of the data very easily.